csernazs/misc/docs/python_programming_guide.md

 code which is added should also use that way to format the strings (instead of f-strings).
 Same applies to pathlib.
 Path vs str paths.

-Regardless to say that upgrading the code and moving forward is a required thing with every code but I think that unification is more important.
+Needless to say that upgrading the code and moving forward is a required thing with every piece of code but I think that unification is more important.

 Refactoring can be done however with some parts of the code also, but that part should be definied clearly.